 Can You Eat Eggs If You’re Lactose Intolerant?

 Again, eggs are dairy-free.
 They do not contain any milk or lactose which is the sugar that is present in milk and, therefore, dairy products.
-So yes, you can eat it even if you’re lactose intolerant since it’s lactose-free.
+So yes, you can eat and enjoy a serving of a creamy tomato and egg bruschetta or an omelette cheese tomato for breakfast even if you’re lactose intolerant since eggs are lactose-free.

 Being lactose intolerant means that you can’t properly digest certain amounts of milk or dairy products as it contains the said sugar.
 However, people have varying degrees of lactose intolerance.
 Some people can consume small portions of dairy without experiencing any problems, while others really can’t.
 But to be on the safer side, it’s better to consult a doctor first about the possibility of being allergic to eggs as well.